 Njord is a cross-disciplinary geoscience-physics centre at the Faculty of Mathematics and Natural Sciences.

-At Njord we conduct research on Earth Systems that range in scale from atoms to continents and apply methods where fieldwork, numerical modelling, experiments and theory act in concert.
-The prime products of our center is high quality basic research and education.
+At Njord, we conduct research on Earth Systems that range in scale from atoms to continents and apply methods where fieldwork, numerical modelling, experiments and theory act in concert.
+The prime product of our centre is high-quality basic research and education.
 However, we also focus considerable efforts on outreach and innovation through collaboration with media, renowned artists and industry partners.
 You can read more about our outreach projects and communication here.